nus-cs2103-AY2223S2/tp/docs/UserGuide.md

 ## Argument Formats

+- <div id="lecture-name-format"><strong>Lecture Name</strong></div>

+  Lecture names should only contain alphanumeric characters and spaces, and it should not be blank.\
+  e.g. Week 1

 - <div id="module-code-format"><strong>Module Code</strong></div>

   Module codes should begin with uppercase alphabet characters, followed by numeric characters, optionally followed by more uppercase alphabet characters.\